How To Apply

 a.
 Application for re-examination applicants – completed online; see Step 4 (REQUIRED EACH EXAM);

-b. a .pdf file of the NCBE background investigation application completed online and any required attachments.
+b. a .pdf file of the NCBE background investigation (character and fitness) application completed online and any required attachments.
 If your most recent NCBE background investigation application was completed 2 years or more before the date of the examination, you must submit a supplemental NCBE application with the NCBE for an updated background investigation and upload a .pdf of the supplemental application to your Synergy Application file; see Step 3.
 (REQUIRED EVERY 2 YEARS);

 c. a .pdf file of your current resume (REQUIRED EACH EXAM);